Brain-Connectivity-Lab/WhiFuN/README.md

 ![Screenshot 2024-12-08 194913](https://github.com/user-attachments/assets/242c7345-dbd2-45ab-9fd7-e5ecc720d757)

    iii) Now this dataset is not in Brain Imaging Data Structure (BIDS) format (more information on BIDS here :  https://bids.neuroimaging.io/ ) hence uncheck the BIDS check box on the right of the 'Subject Data Folder' text field.
 That will open a new window where the folder names can be entered.
-Type the following in the fields
+Type the following in the fields  (as shown in the screenshot)

       a) Intermidiate Folder --> session_1